New Castle Junior/Senior High School

 New Castle Junior/Senior High School is a public school located in New Castle, Pennsylvania in Lawrence County.
-It is part of the New Castle Area School District which serves New Castle, South New Castle, and Taylor Township.
+It is the only high school in the New Castle Area School District, which serves New Castle and Taylor Township.
+It was originally founded in 1879.

-The school is a combined junior high school and (senior) high school, educating students in 7th through 12th grades.
-Its total student population is between 1,300 and 1,500.
-It has a student-to-teacher ratio of 14 to 1.
+The school is a combined junior high school and senior high school, educating students in 6th through 12th grades.
+Its total student population is 1,524 as of the 2021-22 school year.
+It has a student-to-teacher ratio of 16.9 to 1.